 Colorblind artists learn to know color without being able to reliably see color.
 They use color theory and general knowledge to make a calculated guess at the real color they are attempting to identify.
 Most artists will label every color to avoid making mistakes and ask for help when a problem occurs.

-Colorblindness is an obstacle to be overcome but not a barrier for a life in art.
+Colorblindness is an obstacle to overcome but not a barrier to a life in art.
 I’m living proof of that and I’m not alone.
 This post covers how I did it.

 (I get commissions for purchases made through links in this post.
 However, I only promote products I like and recommend)